 Plus, it doesn’t matter if you have a brick-and-mortar store or sell services, digital products, or physical ones.
 You can use Shopify to start building an online presence and make money with ease from the start.

 The Investment Needed to Build a Shopify Website

 Shopify doesn’t require a ton of technical knowledge to get started.
 You just have to know what your business idea is, then you can select your Shopify plan and get to building your site.
 Initial sign-up takes all of ten minutes.

 It’s important to know what you’re willing to pay.
 There are plans for beginners, medium-sized businesses already bringing in sales, and big, heavy-hitter stores that need additional reporting and resources.
-The costs here range from $39 per month to $399 per month.

 10 Steps to Creating Your Shopify Website

 You don’t need to be a tech wizard to do this, just follow these 10 steps.
 Anybody can start selling online through Shopify, from young entrepreneurs to stay-at-home moms and retirees setting up an extra income stream.

 The first thing you need to do is create your Shopify account.
 The platform is user-friendly, clear, and simple to follow.